mahalichev/parallel-algorithms/README.md

 In this work, the execution time of adding two matrices of size N * M was compared in 3 ways:
 1) One process for each operation: reading, matrix addition, writing the result;
 2) One thread for each operation: reading, matrix addition, writing the result;
 3) One thread for each operation: reading and writing the result.
-Several threads for matrix addition.
+Multiple threads for matrix addition.

 The following conclusions were obtained during the study:
 1) The sizes of the matrices have a great influence on the execution time of the program;